 Are dental problems the same in pets and people?

-What is periodontal disease?
+What are periodontal diseases?

 How does tartar form and why is it a problem?

 The mouth is home to thousands of bacteria.
-As these bacteria multiply on the surfaces of the tooth, they form an invisible layer called plaque or biofilm.
+As these bacteria multiply on the tooth’s surface, they form an invisible layer called plaque or biofilm.
 Some of this plaque is removed naturally by the dog's tongue and chewing habits.

-Can tartar be prevented?
+Can plaque and tartar be prevented?